RedKenrok/node-hotworddetector/README.md

 const detectorData = {
   resource: './node_modules/snowboy/resources/common.res'
 };
-// Optional parameter to select the recording program, default is 'rec'.
+// Optional parameter to select the recording options.
-// The recording program to be used, either 'arecord', 'rec', or 'sox'.
-// See the 'node-audiorecording' module for more information. const recordingProgram = 'rec';
+// See the 'node-audiorecording' module for more information. const recorderData = {};
 // Optional parameter intended for debugging.
 // The object has to implement a log and warn function. const logger = {